 How to Get to Tay Ho District in Hanoi

-Tay Ho District lies on the route from Noi Bai International Airport to Hanoi city center, making it super easy for you to reach right after your arrival.
+Tay Ho District lies on the route from Noi Bai International Airport to Hanoi city center, making it easy to reach right after your arrival.
 You can use a ride-hailing app or simply hop on Bus number 90 and ask the driver to drop you at Thanh Nien Street.
 From there, walk down the street till you find a large lake, and you’re in Tay Ho District!
 The whole journey should take you about 20 – 30 minutes, depending on the traffic.

 Attractions in Tay Ho District in Hanoi